| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 - When on holiday your health care team must be able to contact you, especially if on the transplant waiting list.
 Give your health team a detailed travel itinerary with contact details.
 Advise dialysis unit staff of any changes you make to your travel itinerary or plans.

 - Be aware, blood tests are compulsory for most units anywhere in the world - allow time to have the tests done and receive results.

 - Check if vaccines are needed in countries where you travel - some vaccines are not recommended for dialysis patients.
 Transplant patients need to be especially careful of vaccines.

 - Keep an up to date treatment letter from your doctor with you at all times (copy in checked luggage) summarising your health, recent lab results and medication prescribed and why.
 You may need to provide this letter to Customs - also essential if you need to consult a doctor away from home.
-Keep scanned e- copies in an email (Yahoo, Hotmail) for access in emergencies.
-Your doctor can provide a copy in an emergency, but this is not ideal if you need urgent treatment or medication.
+Keep scanned e-copies in an email (Yahoo, Hotmail) for access in emergencies.
+Your doctor can provide a copy in an emergency, but not ideal if you need urgent treatment or medication.

 - Be careful to check drugs considered illegal in countries you may travel to, especially pain killers or opiates if used.
 Erythropoietin is banned for sports persons - so ensure if you need this drug, it is noted in your treatment letter - otherwise you may be fined, face lengthy delays in Customs, or worse!

 Prohibited list; Therapeutic use exemptions World Anti-Doping Agency